coverclock/com-diag-codex/README.md

 top of Diminuto, my C-based systems programming library I've been using for years in both personal and commercial development projects.

->N.B.
-If you got here via "prairiethorn.org", that
->is a test domain I use for this project and others.
-It is sometimes
->dynamically forwarded to the GitHub page for this repository.
+(If you got here via "prairiethorn.org", that is a test domain I use for this project and others.
+It is sometimes dynamically forwarded to the GitHub page for this repository.)

 **Important safety tip**: Version 11.0.0 of this repository contains significate changes from prior versions, although the only API change